stepanataccolade/docsv2/sources/ci_configure.md

     - `never` means that you will never receive a notification for that build start/pull request By default, `on_start` is set to `never` and `on_pull_request` is set to `always`.

-If you do not want to get notified for any reason, you can configure email notifications to false.
+If you do not want to get notified for any reason, you can turn off email notifications with the following in your yml:

 ```yaml
 notifications: